 Kate Coronges - Executive Director of the Network Science Institute (NetSI), Northeastern University, USA

-Kayla de la Haye - Assistant Professor of Preventive Medicine, University of Southern California, USA
+Kayla de la Haye - Associate Professor of Preventive Medicine, University of Southern California, USA

 Jana Diesner - Associate Professor at the School of Information Sciences (the iSchool), University of Illinois at Urbana-Champaign, USA